 - Outcome Focused: whilst attention will be given to evidence of processes and procedures being adhered to, the proper focus of quality assurance will be upon outcomes achieved for the child;

-- Part of a Learning organisation: the learning taken from our quality assurance activity will inform how we develop future practice and procedures across the wider service.
+- Part of a learning organisation: the learning taken from our quality assurance activity will inform how we develop future practice and procedures across the wider service.

 Munro E, Turnell A & Murphy T. (2016).
 You Can't Grow Roses in Concrete: Organisational reform to support high quality Signs of Safety practice, Action Research Final Report, Signs of Safety English Innovations Project

-The report makes reference to the 70:20:10 learning model.
+The report refers to the 70:20:10 learning model.
 The model states that the smallest amount of learning comes from formal training (10%).
 This does not diminish the reality that training remains critical, since it sets the learning content and offers a clear vision of successful practice.
 However, humans learn in action, so in human services most learning occurs, and practices are habituated, through daily work (70%) as practitioners, supervisors and other leaders put the skills and methods into everyday practice.

 Quality Assurance will therefore encompass:

 Our approach to auditing in Knowsley will continue to adopt a collaborative approach.
 It is essential that audits are completed alongside practitioners.
-This provides the opportunity to engage practitioners enabling them to understand the importance of the process and how it can help improve practice and children's outcomes.
+This provides the opportunity to engage practitioners, enabling them to understand the importance of the process and how it can help improve practice and children's outcomes.
 It's an opportunity to reflect and receive feedback between the auditor and practitioner.
 The audit methodology is designed to be a participative learning process.
 This should consistently deliver a more robust and detailed picture of the practice, constructed by and with those who have the best intelligence about the case.
 A collaborative audit methodology that directly involves the responsible practitioners is also far more likely to drive learning and practice improvement.
-Therefore all quality assurance activity through audits and reviews will involve discussion with practitioners.
+Therefore, all collaborative quality assurance activity through audits, observations and reviews will involve discussion with practitioners.